apache/kylin/readme/prerequisites.md

 > Note:
 >
 > ​	Please download the generated CSV file of `Access Key` immediately.
-Get the `Access Key` and `Secret Key` to initialize local mac to access aws.
+Get the `Access Key` and `Secret Key` to initialize local machine to access aws.

 ![Access Key](../images/accesskey.png)